psychemedia/storytelling-notes/and-the-girl-played-on.md

 Bag o'bones turned round, went back to the cottage the way she'd come.
 When she got back home, her mother, the witch, asked: "Well?
 Did you find them?

 Bag o' Bones replied: "I found nothing.
 I went into the forest, and followed their footprints; but then they stopped.
 And there was nothing there...."
 Nothing?"
-"Nothing,... well... a pondl and on the pond, there was a duck; but nothing else...".
+"Nothing,... well... a pond, and on the pond, there was a duck; but nothing else...".

 "Arghh, that was them, you *stupid* girl.
 One feather from that duck and I'd have had them both".